whitehole07/space-structure-fem/README.md

 str.u_num
 ```

-and similarly with the other properties.
+and similarly for the other properties.

 # Other examples
 Full examples are collected in the [example directory](examples).